bmartinowich/DSI-DC-2-stage/curriculum/Week-09/9.01-intro_to_time_series_data/readme.md

 - Create a new DataFrame with the daily change for each column in df_goog (hint: you'll need to reset the index to a daily timeframe)
 - Apply models studied previously to gauge the relationship between a random sampling of columns from df_goog
 - Create an Aware DateTime object with Boston's UTC offset.

-<a name="conclusion"></a>
-## Recapitulation (5 mins)
-- Recap the objects and methods discussed
-- Discuss how these techniques will help with the Kaggle challenge
-- Repeat the importance of reading the documentation (does it do what you think it does, are you re-inventing the wheel, etc.)

 ### ADDITIONAL RESOURCES